josepwil/portfolio/src/content/posts/scheduler.md

 Scheduler is a Single Page Application built using ReactJS.
 It leverages React hooks (both built in and custom) and Websockets to enable students to book and manage interviews with a mentor in real time.

-Tech Stack: ReactJS, PostgreSQL, Webpack, Axios, WebSockets, Jest, React Testing Library, Storybook, Cypress
+<strong>Tech Stack: ReactJS, PostgreSQL, Webpack, Axios, WebSockets, Jest, React Testing Library, Storybook, Cypress</strong>

 [Click here to check out the code on github](https://github.com/josepwil/scheduler)